proteinreport/proteinreport.org/content/events/future-protein-production-summit/index.md

 weight: 5000
 uuid: 9648
 ---
-<p>The Future of Protein Production Summit is the must attend virtual event for any company involved in making the global food system more sustainable, kind and fair for the planet, people, and animals.</p>
+The Future of Protein Production Summit is the must attend virtual event for any company involved in making the global food system more sustainable, kind and fair for the planet, people, and animals.

-<p>The senior executive-level conference presents an unbiased opportunity to explore and discuss this highly complex issue with world-leading experts and showcase a wide range of solutions that will have a positive impact through abolishing animal cruelty, reducing global pollution and improving human health.</p>
+The senior executive-level conference presents an unbiased opportunity to explore and discuss this highly complex issue with world-leading experts and showcase a wide range of solutions that will have a positive impact through abolishing animal cruelty, reducing global pollution and improving human health.

-<p>The insights shared will keep you up-to-date with the most recent solutions, technology, policy, and concepts across the food system to make alternative proteins accessible, affordable, and delicious as well as the best opportunities to meet key industries contributors.</p>
+The insights shared will keep you up-to-date with the most recent solutions, technology, policy, and concepts across the food system to make alternative proteins accessible, affordable, and delicious as well as the best opportunities to meet key industries contributors.